mrcepid-rap/mrcepid-runassociationtesting/Readme.md

         --numThreads=32 /                                                        # Number of threads
         --statsFile=<file_prefix>.tarball_prefix.stats.gz /                      # This sets the output file of basic stats --verboseStats /                                                         # Give verbose stats
-        --bgenFile=bolt_input.bgen /                                             # This is the bgen dummy file we create above
+        --bgenSampleFileList=bolt_input.bgen /                                   # This is a list (one file for each chromosome) of dummy bgen files created above
-        --sampleFile=bolt_input.sample /                                         # and the associated .sample file
         --statsFileBgenSnps=<file_prefix>.bgen.stats.gz                          # output statistics for testing dummy variables
 ```